Kiffhost/exalted-scripture-understanding/Charms/Abyssal/Resistance/Cadaverous Torpor Technique.md

   - None
 ---
 *The Abyssal suspends all signs of life, becoming as a corpse.*
-The Abyssal rolls ([[Stamina]] + [Larceny, [[Resistance]], or Stealth]) to feign death, doubling 9s.
+The Abyssal rolls ([[Stamina]] + {Larceny, [[Resistance]], or Stealth}) to feign death, doubling 9s.
 Her wound penalties add non-Charm dice instead of subtracting.
-Only characters with superhuman or magically enhanced senses can see through this, opposing it with a ([[Perception]] + [Awareness, [[Investigation]], or Medicine]) roll.
+Only characters with superhuman or magically enhanced senses can see through this, opposing it with a ([[Perception]] + {Awareness, [[Investigation]], or Medicine}) roll.
 Their 1s and 2s subtract successes.
 Moving, speaking, and other overt actions spoil this deception.